mysql/mysql-shell/client/managed/README.txt

 And reedit the property values with the correct paths, where
 - BoostHeaderPath is the path where boost folder with header are located
 - NativeSampleHeaderPath is the path of samples/native/lib (header simple_shell_client.h)
-- MySqlXShellHeadersPath is the path well all MySql Xshell headers are located like (C:\Program Files (x86)\mysh\include) or xshell root folder.
+- MySqlXShellHeadersPath is the path well all MySql Shell headers are located like (C:\Program Files (x86)\mysh\include) or xshell root folder.
-- MySqlXShellLibsPath is the path of all MySql Shell .lib files like (C:\Program Files (x86)\mysh\lib), or a path that contains mysqlsh.lib, mysqlshtypes.lib, v8.lib, mysqlclient.lib
+- MySqlXShellLibsPath is the path of all MySql Shell .lib files like (C:\Program Files (x86)\mysh\lib), or a path that contains mysqlshcore.lib, mysqlshtypes.lib, v8.lib, mysqlclient.lib
 - MySqlServerLibsPath, lib path for mysqlclient.lib
 - NativeSampleLibPath, the path where the native/lib output is generated (file shell_client_lib.lib).